Our site is in soft launch as we enhance features and update content.

 • Support Staff: Assistance guide for groups above 6 and 1 porter for 2 guests (one porter carries maximum 25-kilogram baggage)

-• Crew Insurance: Insurance for climbing guide, assistant guide/s, and porter/s per Nepal government rule
+• Crew Insurance: Life Insurance plus Medical and Evacuation Insurance for climbing guide, assistant guide/s, and porter/s per Nepal government rule

 Expedition Setup and Equipment

-• Camp Equipment: Dome tent with mattress on a twin sharing basis, Kitchen and Dining tent, Kitchen equipments, Toilet tent, Climbing rope: fixed and main rope
+• Camp Equipment: Dome tent with mattress on a twin sharing basis, Kitchen and Dining tent, Kitchen equipments, EPI Gas for cooking, Toilet tent, Climbing rope: at least 4 coils of fixed and dynamic ropes (in total), Cooking pot for each member

 Other Services